-I’ll end this article with a special invitation for you to join my community, the EJ Insider.
+I’ll end this article with a special invitation for you to join my community, the Laptop Lifestyle Academy.

 If you’re a blogger who is building a business to profit through helping people with your digital information, then my community is the right choice.

-The EJ Insider is new.
+The Laptop Lifestyle Academy is new.
 I only opened it up quietly just a few months ago.
 I’ve never done a launch or promotion for it.

-A small group of 30+ beta members have slowly signed up over the previous months.
+A small group of 30+ beta members has slowly signed up over the previous months.
 We interact on a daily basis inside the community, solving problems, sharing experiences and working on accountability tasks.